LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

   ?item wdt:P18 ?itemPic.      #Show me only cats with pictures.
 If you want to include very cats in your search, you need to place the Option{} function in front.

 SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". }
-#Helps get the label in your language, if not, then en(glish) language
+#Helps get the label in your language, if not, then english is selected as language
 }

 ```